jandecaluwe/urubu/doc/manual/templating.md

 `layout`       | `tag`
 `content`      | List of page & folder objects corresponding to `tag`.

-The content is ordered according to the date of the object.
+The tag content is ordered by date, most recent first.
 If the date is not defined, the modification date is used as a fallback (`mdate` attribute).

 The layout name is predefined to `tag`.
 You have to provide the `tag.html`